dbohdan/pago/README.md

 # Input your own password.
 pago add -i foo/bar

-# Read a multiline secret.
+# Read a multiline secret from stdin.
+# This is useful for storing age keys or structured data.
+# See the "TOML entries" section for more on the latter.
 age-keygen | pago add -m foo/bar
 ```